greyblue9/unpyc37-3.10/README.md

 - Mostly complete support for Python 3.9
 - Minimal support for Python 3.10 (forked from https://github.com/figment/unpyc3)

 The original project is unsupported and only works for earlier versions of Python.
-This one only aims to work with Python 3.7.

 ## Usage
 ### Synopsis